 Then return to the Datasource Settings section on the datasource page and paste the API key.
 Test these credentials by clicking on Test credentials.
-If successful, a check symbol will appear, then save the changes by clicking on Seve.
-If an error symbol appears, confirm the API key and the gateway internet connection.
+If successful, a check symbol will appear, then save the changes by clicking on Test credentials.
+If successful, a check symbol will appear, then save the changes by clicking on Test credentials.
+If successful, a check symbol will appear, then save the changes by clicking on Test credentials.